Fiction writers use Freytag’s Pyramid to ensure their stories have a clear dramatic structure and leave the readers completely satisfied.

 Even if you haven’t heard of Freytag, I suspect you know more about him than you realize.

 If you’ve watched a movie, TV show or series, or have read a novel or short story, you’ve probably seen his dramatic structure pyramid in action.

 Freytag’s Pyramid is a staple of reading, literature, and creative writing classes.
 If you’re a fiction writer or reader, familiarity with this story structure device is worth your time.

 Need a refresher?
 You’re in the right place!

 What Is Freytag's Pyramid?

-Freytag’s Pyramid is a map that highlights dramatic structure—the order of event in which the plot of a story unfolds.
+Freytag’s Pyramid is a map that highlights dramatic structure—the order of events in which the plot of a story unfolds.

-Freytag built his concept on the core elements of Aristotle’s theory.
-Know as Aristotle’s Poetics, this theory states that a plot structure must have a beginning, a middle, and an end.
+He built his concept around the core elements of Aristotle’s theory.
+Known as Aristotle’s Poetics, this theory states that a story must have a beginning, a middle, and an end.

 In Freytag’s Technique of the Drama, Freytag divides plot into five parts:

 The entire plot is driven by a conflict—the protagonist is on a quest to achieve something.